Franca: Hydrography

+The basin of Rio Canoas provide water for the city and the surrounding area.
+The municipality is traversed by various waterways, including the Rio das Canoas, Rio Pouso Alegre, Rio São João, and Ribeirão Salgado.

 Climate

-Franca has a tropical savanna climate (Aw), milder due to the elevation, with dry winters, rainy summers and moderate temperatures throughout the year.
+Franca has a tropical savanna climate (Aw), with milder temperatures due to its elevation.
+The city experiences dry winters, rainy summers, and moderate temperatures year-round.
+Prior to the current climate classification (1961-1990), it was classified as having a humid subtropical climate (Cwa).
+The lowest recorded temperature was 0 °C on July 5, 1953, and the highest temperature was 37.8 °C on October 15, 2014.

 Occurrence of rain is high and it is one of the rainiest cities in the State of São Paulo.

-The lowest recorded temperature was 0 °C on July 5, 1953, and the highest temperature was 37.8 °C on October 15, 2014.

 The highest recorded rainfall reached 146 millimeters on March 28, 1931, and recently, 133.7 millimeters was recorded on November 21, 2018.